amabelleS/hallo-frontend/README.md

 # React app

-Displaying table and bar-chart.
+Displaying a table and bar-chart with information about salaries and differnt jobs.
 Connects to a node.js server.

 ## Available Scripts